-Is it hard to picture all this?
-Build your own carbon atom mobile so you can visualize tiny carbon atoms.
-Use your own ideas or follow these directions.
+Students build their own carbon atom mobile to visualize tiny carbon atoms.
+Students can use their your own ideas or follow these directions.

 With Crayola® Scissors cut one large cardboard circle into the outer shell, inner shell, and nucleus.
 Here's one way to do it.

 Fold the circle in half.
 Cut into the fold about a finger length from the edge.
 Cut a semi-circle around the inside of the outer circle.
 Unfold.
-You will have a large and small circle.
+There will be a large and small circle.

 Trim around the edges of the smaller circle to make it slightly smaller yet.
 Fold it in half.
 Cut into the fold about halfway from the outer edge.
 Cut around the inside again.
-Trim your smallest circle, which is your atom's nucleus.
+Trim the smallest circle, which will be the atom's nucleus.
 Unfold.